 “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age” (Matthew 28:19–20, ESV).

-Andrews’ mission work not only began the globalization of the Adventist church, but it helped grow the kingdom of God.
+Andrews’s mission work not only began the globalization of the Adventist Church, but it helped grow the kingdom of God.

 Thanks to the work of Andrews, Bates, the Whites, and many more, Adventism flourished all around the world.